 If you want to vary the height of your votives, use a few wood blocks for stands.
 I found some wood in Tony’s scrap bin and cut them into little cubes on the chop saw.

 Stack the wood blocks on the bottom of the tin, creating a pattern that you like.
-I used a bit of wood glue between the blocks that I stacked to give them more stability.
-Then, arrange the votives.
+I used a bit of wood glue between the blocks that I stacked to give them more stability, then arranged the votives.

-Pour some sand between each votive, taking care to cover the wood blocks.
+Pour sand between each votive, taking care to cover the wood blocks.

 It seemed to need a little more interest, so I added some pea gravel around the candles.
 Sea shells would be great too.